Stefkoff/c-process-tree-view/README.md

 The executable will be in ROOT/bin{ptree}

 You can run it by `./bin/ptree -p 1` `where -p 1 is the root process to start with`.
 See `./bin/ptree -h` for more information

+# TODO

+1. Add some comments
+2. Remove unessesery printing
+3. Add more usefull information about the process